Centre of Mass MCQ

 (b) outside the body

-The motion of the centre of mass depends on
+The movement of a system’s center of mass depends on

-The sum of moments of all the particles in a system about the centre of mass is always
+The sum of the moments of all particles in a system about the center of mass is always

 (a) maximum